vijay-shankaranand/tp/docs/UserGuide.md

 Examples:
 * `add_task td/Book Venue d/2023-12-23 ev/NUS Career Fair 2023` adds a `Book Venue` by `2023-12-23` task to the event `NUS Career Fair 2023`

+### Deleting a task: `delete_task`

+Deletes the task specified by the task description from its associated event in JobFestGo.

+Format: `delete_task td/TASK_DESCRIPTION ev/EVENT_NAME`

+* Deletes the task specified by the `TASK_DESCRIPTION` from the event specified by the `EVENT_NAME` of JobFestGo.
+* The index refers to the index number shown in the displayed event list.
+* The index` **must be a positive integer** 1, 2, 3, …​
+* The index must be specified in the command.

+Examples:
+* `delete_task td/Book Venue ev/NUS Career Fair 2023` deletes task `Book Venue` from the task list of the event `NUS Career Fair 2023`.

 ### Clearing all entries : `clear`